-A very concise overview of the Critique Of Pure Reason, the Grounding Of The Metaphysic of Morals, the Critique Of Practical Reason, and Religion Within The Bounds Of Mere Reason.
+Exposition of The Critique of Pure Reason, The Critique of Practical Reason, The Grounding to the Metaphysic of Morals, and Religion Within The Bounds Of Sheer Reason.

 Teaching the atheist youth what it means to be thoroughly rational in a world which is devoid of God.

 Captain Hook and the Rainbow (1998)